BharatPanera/spark-kafka-retail-analytics/README.md

-# Real-Time Retail Analytics with Spark and Kafka
+# Real Time Retail Analytics with Spark and Kafka

 This project focuses on analyzing real-time sales data for an e-commerce company, RetailCorp Inc., using Apache Spark Streaming and Kafka.